RevolutionXenon/NobleOS/README.md

 A Rust Library which handles:

-* The Noble address space layout
+* The x86-64 CPU Architecture:
-* x86-64:
   * Long mode page tables
   * Segmentation data structures
   * The syscall instruction
   * The PCI bus
   * The PS/2 controller and devices
-    * The Programmable Interrupt Controller and Advanced Programmable Interrupt Controller
+  * The Programmable Interrupt Controller
+  * The Local Advanced Programmable Interrupt Controller
+* The PC Defacto Standard System Architecture
+  * The PC's standard io-space layout
-* System V:
+* The System V OS Architecture:
   * System V object files (ELF files)
+* The Noble OS Architecture:
+  * The Noble address space layout
+  * User keyboard, mouse, and controller inputs